SatoshiBharat/node-sentinel/README.md

 License
 -------
-The code is released under the [Apache Foundation License version 2](http://www.apache.org/licenses/LICENSE-2.0)
+The code is released under the MIT License

 Author